cogentcore/core/tensor/table/README.md

 See [examples/dataproc](examples/dataproc) for a demo of how to use this system for data analysis, paralleling the example in [Python Data Science](https://jakevdp.github.io/PythonDataScienceHandbook/03.08-aggregation-and-grouping.html) using pandas, to see directly how that translates into this framework.

-Whereas an individual `Tensor` can only hold one data type, the `table` allows coordinated storage and processing of heterogeneous data types, aligned by the outermost row dimension.
-While the main data processing functions are defined on the individual tensors (which are the universal computational element in the `tensor` system), the coordinated row-wise indexing in the table is important for sorting or filtering a collection of data in the same way, and grouping data by a common set of "splits" for data analysis.
+Whereas an individual `Tensor` can only hold one data type, the `Table` allows coordinated storage and processing of heterogeneous data types, aligned by the outermost row dimension.
+The main `tensor` data processing functions are defined on the individual tensors (which are the universal computational element in the `tensor` system), but the coordinated row-wise indexing in the table is important for sorting or filtering a collection of data in the same way, and grouping data by a common set of "splits" for data analysis.
 Plotting is also driven by the table, with one column providing a shared X axis for the rest of the columns.

+The `Table` mainly provides "infrastructure" methods for adding tensor columns and CSV (comma separated values, and related tab separated values, TSV) file reading and writing.
+Any function that can be performed on an individual column should be done using the `tensor.Indexed` and `Tensor` methods directly.

-As a general convention, it is safest, clearest, and quite fast to access columns by name instead of index (there is a map that caches the column indexes), so the base access method names generally take a column name argument, and those that take a column index have an `Index` suffix.
+As a general convention, it is safest, clearest, and quite fast to access columns by name instead of index (there is a `map` from name to index), so the base access method names generally take a column name argument, and those that take a column index have an `Index` suffix.

-The table itself stores raw data `tensor.Tensor` values, and the `Column` (by index) and `ColumnByName` methods return a `tensor.Indexed` with the `Indexes` pointing to the shared table-wide `Indexes` (which can be `nil` if standard sequential order is being used).
-It is best to use the table-wise `Sort` and `Filter` methods (and any others that affect the indexes) to ensure the indexes are properly coordinated.
-Resetting the column tensor indexes to `nil` (via the `Sequential` method) will break any connection to the table indexes, so that any subsequent index-altering operations on that indexed tensor will be fine.
+The table itself stores raw data `tensor.Tensor` values, and the `Column` (by name) and `ColumnIndex` methods return a `tensor.Indexed` with the `Indexes` pointing to the shared table-wide `Indexes` (which can be `nil` if standard sequential order is being used).

+If you call Sort, Filter or other routines on an individual column tensor, then you can grab the updated indexes via the `IndexesFromTensor` method so that they apply to the entire table.

+There are also multi-column `Sort` and `Filter` methods on the Table itself.

-It is very low-cost to create a new View of a
+It is very low-cost to create a new View of an existing Table, via `NewTableView`, as they can share the underlying `Columns` data.

 # Cheat Sheet